CosmOS-Creators/docs/sites/socials/linkedIn.rst

-Linked in
+LinkedIn
 =============================

-You can find us also on `CosmOS linked in <https://www.linkedin.com/company/cosmoscreators>`_
+You can find us also on `CosmOS LinkedIn <https://www.linkedin.com/company/cosmoscreators>`_